-47. Disconnection of water installation from the connection pipe
+14. Disconnection of water installation from the connection pipe

-The engineer may disconnect a water installation from the connection pipe and remove the connection pipe if-

-- (a) the agreement for supply has been terminated in terms of section 10 and it has not received an application for a subsequent supply of water to the premises served by the pipe within a period of 90 days of such termination, or - (b) the building on the premises concerned has been demolished, or - (c) on termination of an agreement for the provision of water supply services in accordance with the municipality's by-law relating to credit control and debt collection.
+The Engineer may disconnect a water installation from the connection pipe and remove the connection pipe on termination of an agreement for the provision of water supply services in accordance with the Municipality's by-law relating to Credit control and Debt collection.

-Part 2 - Communal water services works
+Part 2 - Standards